 - The Head of Midwifery at your NHS trust (sometimes called the Director of Midwifery).
 The Head of Midwifery should be named on your NHS trust maternity services website.
 Contact them via the hospital switchboard, or via a ‘bleep’ system, or you can write to the Head of Midwifery at the hospital.

 Other organisations within your trust may include the MSLC (maternity services liaison committee) and PALS (Patient Advice and Liaison services).

-Maternity care: Support outside the NHS
+Finding support outside the NHS

-Women have been negotiating their care within maternity services for many years, so you’re not alone.
 A number of organisations and individuals can support you, and provide information and advice about decisions and choices during pregnancy and birth.

 - Non-NHS midwives, including independent midwives – some non-NHS midwives can also provide NHS care.

 - Doulas – these are women experienced in giving emotional and practical support to women before, during and after the birth.

 - Association for Improvements in the Maternity Services (AIMS) – a volunteer organisation supporting women in their choice of maternity care and providing information on choices and rights.

 - Birthrights – this organisation has useful factsheets on your rights around maternity choices.